whubsch/overturetoosm/README.md

 # Overture to OSM

 This Python project translates objects from the Overture maps schema to the OpenStreetMap (OSM) tagging scheme.
 The goal is to provide a seamless way to convert map data from Overture's format to a format that can be utilized within the OSM ecosystem.
+The package currently only supports Overture's `places` layer.

 ## Table of Contents